ecadlabs/taquito/docs/tutorial.md

 running `npx ts-node index.ts` should now show the balance of the specified address.

 Congratulations!
 You have just interacted with the Tezos blockchain using Taquito.
 In the next section, we will establish a high-level understanding of the blockchain, Tezos, dApps, and Taquito.
-If you are already familiar with these concepts, you can skip to [Sending a `Transfer` operation to the blockchain using Taquito](#sending-operations).
+If you are already familiar with these concepts, you can skip to [Sending a Transfer operation to the blockchain using Taquito](#sending-operations).

 ## What is a blockchain?
-The blockchain is a way to trust a network of computers run by strangers (so you don't trust the individual people).
+The blockchain is a way to trust a network of computers run by strangers (so you don't have to trust the individual people).
 It might seem impossible, but it works.
 How?

 All computers that form a blockchain run the same software.
 They also store all the information needed to verify the integrity of the data.
 So anyone can verify that the data is correct.
 Techniques from cryptography are used to make this possible.